AndrewAtLarge/BibUpdate/README.rst

 Context
 -------
-BibTeX_ is used by the LaTeX_ community to maintain publication databases.
+BibTeX_ is widely used by the LaTeX_ community to maintain publication databases.

 To do
 -----